Engee documentation

 In [ ]:

-rnn_empty = deepcopy( rnn );
+rnn_empty = deepcopy(rnn);

-lstm_empty = deepcopy( lstm );
+lstm_empty = deepcopy(lstm);

-Training cycles
+Learning cycles

-First, let's train the RNN neural network.
+First, we will train the RNN neural network.

 In [ ]: